roboticamed/site/content/en/docs/guides/setup/rpi4_setup/index.md

 docker version
 ```

-that should give an output similar to:
+That should give an output similar to:

 ```
 Client: Docker Engine - Community